viktor-shcherb/open-user-state/README.md

 });
 ```

-The token will be encrypted and stored securely using the worker's storage
+The token will be encrypted and stored securely in the worker's `user-pat-store`
-mechanism.
+KV namespace.